paul-mccormack/RoboShadowAgentDeployment/README.md

 ## Setting up the authoring environment

 To get started you will need the latest version of [Powershell 7](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4) Installed.
 You will then need to install the GuestConfiguration, PSDesiredStateConfiguration and Azure modules.
-The following code will do this:
+The following commands will do this:

 ```Powershell
 Install-Module -Name GuestConfiguration -Repository PSGallery